microsoft/XGLUE/README.md

 ### Submissions
 To submit your predictions for evaluation, please create a single folder which contains the 11 sub-folders named after each task (see [reference file](evaluation/Unicoder_prediction_on_XGLUE_test) for an example).
 Inside each folder, create one prediction file for each language and name the file using the following format: `{language}.prediction` where `{language}` is the 2 character [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code.
 Please validate that you have done this correctly by evaluating against the development file.
-Once that is done <a href='xglue@microsoft.com'>email your submission</a>.
-We will reply with your model performance.
+Once that is done, you could submit your results by emailing them to xglue@microsoft.com.
+The detailed requirements are listed at [XGLUE homepage](https://microsoft.github.io/XGLUE/).

 ### Evaluation
 To evaluate your model's performance, we will compare your prediction files with the ground truth files.